-The review process for the development of this IDP was conducted as follows:
+The review process for the development of this IDP/Budget was conducted as follows:

-- Council approval of the review process plan was done on 28 August 2016 - Desktop data gathering for status quo analysis was done - Ward consultation meetings were conducted by Mayor and Exco for all the thirty wards during the months of November and December 2016. - Meeting with traditional leaders was held on 21st December 2016 - IDP/Budget steering committee meetings were held in October 2016 and January 2017. - IDP Management meetings were held to prepare for strategic planning sessions and steering committee meetings - Exco Lekgotla was held on 07-08 March 2017 - Organisational strategic planning session with all councillors was held on the 25th-26th March 2017 - IDP Stakeholders' Representative Forum met on the 29th March 2017 - Draft IDP was tabled to Council on the 31st March 2017 - Meeting with business was held on the - Six Cluster IDP/Budget Public Meetings were held from
+- Council approval of the review process plan was done on 22 July 2017 - Desktop data gathering for IDP status quo analysis was done - Ward consultation meetings were conducted by Mayor and Exco for all the thirty wards during the months of October and November 2017. - IDP/Budget consultaion meetings with traditional leaders was held in September 2017 - IDP/Budget steering committee meetings were held in July 2017, December 2017 and Febrauary 2018.
+IDP/Budget Management meetings were held to prepare for strategic planning sessions and steering committee meetings - Departmental planning sessions and extended management planning session were held during the month of December 2017 - Exco Lekgotla was held on 19-20 February 2018 - Organisational strategic planning session with all councillors was held on the 9th and 12th March 2018 - IDP/Budget Stakeholders' Representative Forum met on the 20th March 2018-and 23rd May 2018 - First Draft IDP was tabled to council on the 30th March 2018 - Public and stakeholders consultaion on Draft IDP/Budget was conducted during the months of April and May 2018 - 2018/19 IDP was adopted by council on the 31st May 2018.

-1.27.8.
-WARDS PRIORITIES FROM COMMUNITY/WARD CONSULTATION MEETINGS BY MAYOR AND EXCO
+1.27.13.
+WARDS DEVELOPMENT PRIORITIES COMMUNITY DEVELOPMENT PRIORITIES PER WARD